-Prospective students should apply online by filling out the online application form, paying the application fee and attaching pdf files of the statement of purpose, pdfs of transcripts, resumé or CV and work samples.
+Prospective students should apply online by filling out the online application form, paying the application fee and attaching pdf files of the statement of purpose, transcripts, resumé/CV and work samples.
 Applicants must include letters of recommendation with the online application.
-Please send all additional application components (music scores, CDs, test scores):
+Please send all additional application materials (music scores, CDs, test scores) to:

 University of Pittsburgh

 School of Arts and Sciences